joom/direct-reflection-for-free/README.md

-# Direct Reflection For Free
+# Direct Reflection for Free!

-Documents (TeX, slides etc.) for the work on using Data and Typeable to get a direct reflection system for free, when we're implementing a toy language in Haskell.
+Documents (TeX, slides etc.) for the work on using `Data` and `Typeable` to get a direct reflection system for free, when we're implementing a toy language in Haskell.

+Submission for ICFP 2019 Student Research Competition.